BasPieren/meesterproef-1819/README.md

 }
 ```

-The flow of saving the data on the server worked as follows: The module has two parameters: `conceptEvents` and `eventsData` which are variables with empty arrays that are on the server. `conceptEvents` will be filled when the sport provider first makes a event but hasen't published it yet.
+The flow of saving the data on the server worked as follows: The module has two parameters: `conceptEvents` and `eventsData` which are variables with empty arrays that are on the server. `conceptEvents` will be filled when the sport provider first makes a event but hasn't published it yet.
 Then when he wants to publish the event, the folowing `POST` request fires.
 Whe check if the url is `/publish-event` and if the `eventsData` array is empty.
-If it is whe push the data from `conceptEvents`into it and clear `conceptEvents` before we redirect the user to the events page.
+If it is whe push the data from `conceptEvents` into it and clear `conceptEvents` before we redirect the user to the events page.

 But if the `eventsData` is not empty whe start a check.
 Whe try to `find()` a matching title.
 This is to prevent duplicate events.
 If the tile doesn't exist we fill `eventsData`.